Bachelor's Degree in Life Sciences

 - NSAIDs, glucocorticoids

-- Medications used for asthma and COPD
+- Medications used to treat asthma and COPD

 - The journey through the body